 He made me believe that anything is possible.
 Before I met him I had never had something to believe in.
 He taught me that if you know what it is that you want to achieve then there is no reason why anything should stop you.
 He also showed me that discipline and being reliable are vital parts of being a success.
 I was having a lot of trouble sleeping, and was spending too much time playing video games.
 Darren was patient because he knew that I had to want to make positive changes to my habits.
 Through his support, I have been able to do simple, but vital things, like going to the dentist, looking after my diet and being more understanding of myself, and others.

-My ability to hold relationships and communicate has been turned around completely.
-I can’t thank him enough for everything he has done.
+My resilience, demonstrated by my ability to hold relationships and communicate has been turned around completely.
+I can’t thank Darren enough for everything he has done.
 For example, I missed a benefits appointment because I overslept, and this led to my missing out on payments for several months.
 Darren contacted our local MP and immediately the missing money was sent to me.

-I am now doing a Prince’s Trust course, which is a big honour- and a huge step up for me.
+I followed up by doing a Prince’s Trust course, which is a big honour – and was a huge step up for me.
 I was selected in order to develop my leadership skills and to support voluntary projects.
 I have helped with planting a garden for the elderly.
 The biggest challenge was our outward bound residential training, in which I had to conquer my fear of water and heights.There is no way I could have got through a scheme like that before I was mentored by Darren.

 Volunteering Matters continues to be a huge part of my development.
-I have volunteered in the office for two weeks for my Prince’s Trust work experience.
+I volunteered in the office for two weeks for my Prince’s Trust work experience.
 It was great to be able to give something back to Grandmentors as I helped to create a ‘soft-matching’ event at a zoo.
+It’s great to see other care leavers setting out on the same path I took.

 Darren continues to be there for me.
 We meet every month just to check I am feeling ok., and above all that I am confident and comfortable with my life path.
-I am facing my challenges in a positive, focussed manner, and Darren is there to advise me.
-In particular about the potential step into work.
-It is simply amazing to know that there is a local, truly supportive person who will always want to help me.”
+Darren is always there to advise me.
+In particular he has helped me take the step into work.
+I recently began a paid apprenticeship at Suffolk County Council.
+A quite amazing turnaround.”